 My name is Nikki Bednall.
-I'm an Analyst in the UK and have a first class BSc (Hons) degree in Computer Information Systems.
+I'm a Systems Analyst in the UK and have a first class BSc (Hons) degree in Computer Information Systems.
 I like applying a systemic approach to everything (no kidding - just look at my blog, for example!).
 Maybe it's my way of coping, understanding or just the way I'm wired.

 In 2018 I gained a Stage 3 FHT Diploma in Anatomy and Physiology and a Professional Certificate in Nutrition and Disease (cancer, heart disease & type 2 diabetes) from Wageningen University & Research.
 I've always been interested in nutrition, I mean we all have a body so it's good to take an interest; like having a car and working out how to check the oil and water.
 I've become much more interested since my diagnosis.
 I think this is quite common.

-I've taken part in breast cancer research projects and campaigns at every opportunity.
+I've taken part in breast cancer research projects and campaigns at every opportunity:

-I contributed artwork to the Breast Cancer Art Project
+Artwork contributions feature at the Breast Cancer Art Project

 I've written articles for: